iProov/web/README.md

   - _token_ - generate a unique 64 character token for the client
   - _validate_ - check the validity of the result provided by the client

-## ⬆️ Upgrading from earlier versions
+## ⬆ Upgrading from earlier versions

 Please note that there is new name for the NPM package and URL for the script tag.
 If you are upgrading from v1 or v2-beta, please ensure you update you integration to use the new name or URL as described in the [installation](#-installation) section below.

-A few of the options have changed from easiler versions so be sure to check the current supported [list of options](#-options) when upgrading.
+A few of the options have changed from earlier versions so be sure to check the current supported [list of options](#-options) when upgrading.

-## ✍️ Registration
+## ✍ Registration

 You can obtain API credentials by registering on the [iProov Portal](https://portal.iproov.com/).